Peter Kingsley-Smith

 Current research projects

-• Assessing the spatial extent and condition of state-managed shellfish grounds using small, unmanned aerial systems [SC Saltwater Recreational Fishing License Funds]
+• Assessing natural rates of recruitment, survival/mortality, and growth of South Carolina intertidal oyster reefs; assessing the spatial extent and condition of state-managed shellfish grounds using small, unmanned aerial systems [SC Saltwater Recreational Fishing License funds].

-• Assessing natural mortality of South Carolina intertidal oyster reefs; investigating the health of oyster reefs in South Carolina by conducting a statewide summertime assessment of oyster disease prevalence; improving quantitative assessments of the status of South Carolina's intertidal oyster reefs by using small unmanned aerial system (sUAS) technology; increase the footprint of intertidal oyster reefs created using re-purposed and/or alternative settlement materials (Wildlife and Sportfish Restoration Act Funds)
+• Improving quantitative assessments of the status of South Carolina's intertidal oyster reefs by using small unmanned aerial system (sUAS) technology (Wildlife and Sportfish Restoration Act funds).

 Publications

 • Carnegie, R.B.
 S.E.
 Ford, R.K.
 Crockett, P.R.
-Kingsley-Smith and E.M.
+Kingsley-Smith & E.M.
 Burreson.
 (2021).
 A rapid phenotype change associated with increased virulence caused a historically significant marine disease emergence.
 Scientific Reports 11:12872.